balena-io-modules/balena-resource-bundle/README.md

 ### Reading a bundle

-You can read a resource bundle and extract the manifest and resources like so:
+You can open a resource bundle and extract the manifest and resources like so:

 ```typescript
 import * as fs from 'node:fs';